 Any student who wants to change any personal information in Cal Central may go to Cal Student Central in 120 Sproul Hall.
-You will be asked to complete the "Request for Academic Correction Form" and must provide the proper documentation i.e court order etc. and a government-issued ID that has the correct personal information (Name/Gender/DOB/SSN).
+You will be asked to complete the "Petition for Change of Name" form and must provide the proper documentation (i.e. court order, updated birth certificate, ID, driver's license, etc.) and a government-issued ID that has the correct personal information (Name/Gender/DOB/SSN).
 The form, along with copies of the documentation then go to Academic Records to change the information; the process usually takes 3-5 business days.
-Once the student has completed their paperwork and the proper documentation, they may ask for Grace Padua (124 Sproul Hall, email@example.com(link sends e-mail)) directly and she will make personally make the changes in the system.
+Once the student has completed their paperwork and the proper documentation, they may ask for Grace Padua (124 Sproul Hall, firstname.lastname@example.org(link sends e-mail)) directly and she will make personally make the changes in the system.

-Change of preferred name (If you just wish to change your name on CalCentral…)
+Change of lived/preferred name (If you just wish to change your name on CalCentral…)

-Students can change their “Preferred Name” ONLY ONCE at UC Berkeley by from the Registrar’s Office.
+Students can change their “Preferred Name” at UC Berkeley by from the Registrar’s Office.
 This change will show on class rosters, campus directory, and Cal 1 Card without needing official documentation to make the change.
-If students want to change the name and/or gender with the Registrar, they will need to go through the official name and gender change process.
+If students want to change their legal name and/or gender with the Registrar, they will need to go through the official name and gender change process.

-Edit chosen name, pronoun, and gender identity on eTang
+Edit lived/preferred name, pronoun, and gender identity on eTang